itzg/saml-auth-proxy/README.md

         URL of webhook that will get POST'ed when a new authentication is processed (env SAML_PROXY_NEW_AUTH_WEBHOOK_URL) -sign-requests
-        If set, enables SAML request signing (env SAML_PROXY_SIGN_REQUESTS) -encrypt-jwt
+        If set, enables SAML request signing (env SAML_PROXY_SIGN_REQUESTS) -sp-cert-path path
-        If set, JWTs will be encrypted as JWE (env SAML_PROXY_ENCRYPT_JWT) -sp-cert-path path
         The path to the X509 public certificate PEM file for this SP (env SAML_PROXY_SP_CERT_PATH) (default "saml-auth-proxy.cert")
   -sp-key-path path
         The path to the X509 private key PEM file for this SP (env SAML_PROXY_SP_KEY_PATH) (default "saml-auth-proxy.key") -static-relay-state string
         A fixed RelayState value, such as a short URL.
 Will be trimmed to 80 characters to conform with SAML.
 The default generates random bytes that are Base64 encoded. (env SAML_PROXY_STATIC_RELAY_STATE)
   -version
         show version and exit
 ```